-To ensure consideration for this RFP, your proposal should be complete and include all of the following criteria:
+To ensure consideration for this RFP, your proposal should be complete and include all the following criteria:

-- Overall proposal suitability: proposed solution(s) must meet the scope and needs included herein and be presented in a clear and organized manner. - Organizational Experience: suppliers will be evaluated on their experience as it pertains to the scope of this project. - Previous work: suppliers will be evaluated on examples of their work pertaining to the project and references. - Value and cost: suppliers will be evaluated on the cost of their solution(s) based on the work to be performed in accordance with the scope of this project. - Technical expertise and experience: suppliers must provide descriptions and documentation of staff technical expertise and experience.
+- Overall proposal suitability: proposed solution(s) must meet the scope and needs included herein and be presented in a clear and organized manner. - Organizational Experience: bidders will be evaluated on their experience as it pertains to the scope of this project. - Previous work: bidders will be evaluated on examples of their work pertaining to the project and references. - Value and cost: bidders will be evaluated on the cost of their solution(s) based on the work to be performed in accordance with the scope of this project. - Technical expertise and experience: bidders must provide descriptions and documentation of staff technical expertise and experience. - Workforce continuity: Please describe the steps taken to ensure the project has ready access to a sufficient supply of appropriately skilled and unskilled labor to ensure work is completed skillfully and that your organization is capable of carrying out the proposed project in a competent manner, include your plan to attract or retain an appropriate skilled and credentialed workforce.